dev9com/docker-jenkins/slave/README.md

 This is a Docker image configured to run as a Jenkins slave.

-It installs JDK 7, and the latest Node JS version on Ubuntu
+It installs JDK 7, and the latest Node.js and Maven versions on Ubuntu

 It can be run as part of the 'Jenkins in a Box' Fig configuration (see [parent Readme](../README.md)) or run independently.